Wireless and Small Cell Regulations and Installation

 We strongly oppose the proposed construction of the Verizon Ellis Pond Cell Tower.
 We purchased a home in this area 15 years ago for its uninterrupted natural beauty, green spaces and parks.
 Ellis Pond is a natural asset that sets the visual context for this neighborhood.
 Construction of this tower would profoundly and irreparably degrade the character and quality of the neighborhood for all its residents and those who come to enjoy its trails and peaceful scenery.
 Furthermore, it would set a disastrous precedent leading to more cell towers, poles and wires outside of the City’s control and in unwanted places as telecom carriers choose cheap and ugly 5G installations to boost their profits at the expense of the residents.
 Why aren't we seeing a thorough study and options for different approaches that respect the neighborhood and its home values with less obtrusive transmitters and underground wires as examples?

-Eric and Galen Hermelee almost 5 years ago
+Eric and Galen Hermelee over 5 years ago

 characters left